PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Handling-Client-Request-Data.md

 ## 🧾 4.
 Headers
-Request headers are metadata passed along with HTTP requests.
-They contain information like browser type, authentication tokens, content types, and more.
+Request headers are `metadata` passed along with HTTP requests.
+They contain information like `browser type`, `authentication tokens`, `content types`, and more.

 In Express.js, you can access headers via the `req.headers` object.